 It would then appear that the kuṭṭaka and other Indian works on integer solutions of indeterminate equations did not get transmitted to Europe during the medieval period.
 However, there are studies suggesting that, by the thirteenth century, some European mathematicians might have come to know of the kuṭṭaka method.
 It seems to occur in De elementis arismetice artis by Jordanus de Nemore.
 Menso Folkerts and Richard Lorch remark in their paper “The Arabic Sources of Jordanus de Nemore” (July 2007):

 The problem of finding the integer solution of a linear indeterminate equation is described in Europe by C.G.
 Bachet de Méziriac (1581–1638) more than eleven centuries after Āryabhaṭa.
 Bachet had been interested in mathematical recreations and puzzles.
 His book Problèmes plaisants et délectables qui se font par les nombres (Pleasant and delectable problems to be solved by numbers) is a collection of such puzzles.
-In the first edition (1612 CE) of this book, Bachet states that if a and b are relatively prime integers, then one can find a least integral multiple of a which exceeds an integer multiple of b by a given integer c (i.e., one can find integers x,y such that ay-bx=c).
+In the first edition (1612 CE) of this book, Bachet states that if katex is not defined and katex is not defined are relatively prime integers, then one can find a least integral multiple of katex is not defined which exceeds an integer multiple of katex is not defined by a given integer katex is not defined (i.e., one can find integers katex is not defined such that katex is not defined).
 The proof is given in the second edition of the book (1624).
 Dickson mentions that Bachet “employed notations for 18 quantities, making it difficult to hold in mind the relations between them and so obtain a true insight into his correct process” (see [7], [p.
 44]).

 In 1621, Bachet published a bilingual edition (Greek original with Latin translation) of Diophantus’ Arithmetica with extensive commentary.
 This work is largely responsible for the resurgence of number theory in Europe.
 Weil remarks about Bachet (see [28], [p.
 33]):

-In his edition (1621) of Diophantus’s Arithmetica, Bachet mentions his solution to the linear indeterminate equation ay-bx=c, emphasising that the method is his own (see [28], [p.
+In his edition (1621) of Diophantus’s Arithmetica, Bachet mentions his solution to the linear indeterminate equation katex is not defined, emphasising that the method is his own (see [28], [p.
 7]).

 Pierre de Fermat (1601–65), who is regarded as the father of modern number theory, carefully reads Bachet’s version of Diophantus and comes across his solution to the linear indeterminate equation.
 He creates enthusiasm for number theory among his contemporary mathematicians through the problem of finding integer solutions to certain quadratic indeterminate equations (see Box 5 in [11], [p.
 19]).
 He lays special emphasis on methods for finding `integer’ solutions of indeterminate equations as distinct from the easier, though important, question of finding rational solutions that occurs in Diophantus.